Frequently asked questions

 What happens if our company goes bankrupt?
 Does our passport data die?

-No. To prevent "digital islands" and "digital death", the joint technical standards framework under EN 18221 (Data Storage, Archiving, & Persistence) legally mandates that passport records remain active and resolvable for a minimum of 10 to 15 years after a product has been placed on the market, even if the original economic operator goes bankrupt or terminates operations.
-OpenDPP supports automated decentralized archival configurations (escrow nodes and decentralized storage mirroring) to guarantee data persistence.
+It is designed not to.
+To address "digital islands" and "digital death", the joint technical standards framework under EN 18221 (Data Storage, Archiving, & Persistence) describes passport records remaining resolvable for a long horizon (typically 10 to 15 years) after a product is placed on the market, independent of the original economic operator's operating status.
+OpenDPP aligns with these principles: passports are retained and designed to stay publicly resolvable for the configured retention window, helping data persist beyond a single operator.

 How is eIDAS cryptography used to sign passports?